An Introduction to Problem-Solving using Search Algorithms for Beginners

 • The algorithm does

-not consider how many steps it goes to reach the lowest path.
-This may result in
+not consider how many steps it takes to reach the lowest path.
+This may result in an infinite loop also.

-Comparison of various uninformed search algorithms
+Comparison of various Uninformed Search Algorithms

 This is all about uninformed search algorithms.